Jeongbae-Ji/Tracking-shopping-cart-robot/README.md

 # Smart Shopping Cart Robot

-This project is a ROS 2-based intelligent shopping cart robot that combines indoor navigation and object detection to assist in smart logistics scenarios, such as autonomous shopping or item transport.
+This project is a ROS 2-based user-tracking shopping cart robot that uses YOLO tracking to follow a specific target, even when the object temporarily leaves the camera view.
+When the object reappears among similar objects, the robot is able to recognize and continue following the originally tracked target.

 ## Features